fritzo/hstar/README.md

     forall n:nat, p (succ n) [= q (succ n)
     -------------------------------------- nat induction principle
            forall n:nat, p n [= q n

-The type system supports algebraic, dependent, polymorphic, and intersection types, as well as atomic types and a type of all types.

 The reasoning principles developed here are intended to be used in the [Pomagma](http://github.com/fritzo/pomagma)